mjfrigaard/sharing-your-work/manuscript/02chapter.md

 As we stated in chapter 1, the scientific method is a process.
 Software is a tool to help move that process along faster.
 Tools that improve our understanding shorten the distance between questions and answers, but doesn't leave out any crucial details.

 For this reason, we don't recommend relying too heavily on point-and-click proprietary software applications (SPSS, Stata, SAS, etc.).
-These GUI's make it hard to keep track of what you've clicked on, the order of you clicked on them in, and can oversimplify or obfuscate what's going on.
+These GUI's make it hard to keep track of what we've clicked on, the order we've clicked on them in, and can oversimplify or obfuscate what's going on.

 ### What do we mean by 'a workflow'?

-A workflow is a set of steps that can be used repeatedly to answer any question you might encounter in your work.
+A workflow is a set of steps that can be used repeatedly to answer any question we might encounter in our work.

 The quote below is from an interview with Andrew Gelman, a statistician from Cornell, who is an author on the excellent blog [Statistical Modeling, Causal Inference, and Social Science](https://statmodeling.stat.columbia.edu/).